What can brokers do to help clients be more sustainable? with Chris Pitt from Benefact Group

 Disclaimer

-This guidance is provided for information purposes and is general and educational in nature and does not constitute legal advice.
-You are free to choose whether or not to use it and it should not be considered a substitute for seeking professional help in specific circumstances.
+This podcast is provided for information purposes and is general and educational in nature and does not constitute legal advice.
+The information contained herein should not be considered as a substitute for seeking professional advice in specific circumstances.

-In using the guidance, you acknowledge that over time the information provided may become out of date and may not constitute best market practice, that it is subject to change and new editions may be issued to incorporate such changes and that Ecclesiastical have no duty to provide such changes.
+Please note that over time the information contained herein may become out of date and may not constitute best market practice, that it is subject to change and new editions may be issued to incorporate such changes.
+You acknowledge that Ecclesiastical have no duty to provide such changes to this recording.